snapp-food/backend-interview-test/README.md

     1. Create `Order` entity with these columns:

-        * vendor_id
+        * restaurant_id
         * created_at
         * updated_at
         * user_id
         * status

-    2. Orders must have some products that belong to only one vendor.
+    2. Orders must have some products that belong to only one restaurant.

     3. Create a controller to submit order